Distrust That Particular Flavor

 What Technology Wants by Kevin Kelly (TED Talk)

-I finished Kevin Kelly’s What Technology Wants this weekend.
+I finished Kevin Kelly’s What Technology Wants (PDF) this weekend.
 I rank this book up there with Ray Kurzweil’s The Singularity is Near in terms of importance.
 I won’t attempt to review the book, since I’m still try to absorb some of the mind-bending ideas.
 Like the evolution of technology:

 Here are a few ideas that got some highlighter: